20a31a0579/project21/README.md

-**🐶PETSPATIAL🐶**
+## 🐶PETSPATIAL🐶

 This is a web based application developed for grooming and pet care

-**This web based on grooming and pet care application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft,Future Skills Prime,Quess,Github and EY**.
+### This web based on grooming and pet care application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft,Future Skills Prime,Quess,Github and EY.

 **Project link**:https://red-pebble-0ed7c7c00.3.azurestaticapps.net

 **Project demo video link**:https://www.youtube.com/watch?v=gv7dAYkGuzs

-**Azure Technologies used for project**
+## Azure Technologies used for project

 -Static web apps